Guiding Light (1970–1979)

-The Guiding Light (TGL) (known since 1975 as Guiding Light) was a long-running American television soap opera.
+The Guiding Light (TGL) (known since 1975 as Guiding Light) is a long-running American television soap opera.

 Show development

 Writers Robert Soderberg and Edith Sommer wrote the show for several years until the spring of 1973.
 Then James Gentile, Robert Cenedella, and James Lipton continued until near the end of October 1975.

-Under Soderberg and Sommer's leadership, several memorable storylines concluded, including the gaslighting of Dr. Sara McIntyre by her first husband, Lee Gantry, and his housekeeper Miss Mildred Foss.
+Under Soderberg and Sommer's leadership, several storylines concluded, including the gaslighting of Dr. Sara McIntyre by her first husband, Lee Gantry, and his housekeeper Miss Mildred Foss.
 The killing of Stanley Norris was also set up, and the mystery lasted for several months until the last-minute confession by another woman, who died in court.
 Another focus was the villainesses Katherine "Kit" Vested and Charlotte Waring Bauer.

 The character of Roger Thorpe was introduced, played by Michael Zaslow, and became a fan favorite.
 His on-and-off again romance with Holly Norris Bauer Thorpe, Stanley Norris' daughter, created by Soderberg and Sommer, became one of the most popular and riveting romances on television.

 Longtime cast member Theo Goetz, who played Papa Bauer on The Guiding Light, died on December 29, 1972 at the age of 78.
 Soderberg and Sommer wrote a tribute episode that aired on February 27, 1973, after Papa Bauer's death was incorporated into the show.
-The episode featured a memorial service where Dr. Ed Bauer gave a memorable eulogy and Mike Bauer sang one of Papa's favorite songs.
+The episode featured a memorial service where Dr. Ed Bauer gave a eulogy and Mike Bauer sang one of Papa's favorite songs.

 Under Soderberg and Sommer, the romantic triangle between the Bauer sons, Mike and Ed, and Leslie Jackson Bauer Norris heated up, with Bert finding out about the romance during Leslie's trial for supposedly murdering Stanley Norris.
 This storyline was criticized by Charita Bauer, who played Bert, for not focusing on the show's main theme of family support.

 In 1975, Procter & Gamble hired head writers Bridget and Jerome Dobson to compete with newer, more youth-oriented serials.
 The Dobsons took over from Gentile, Cenedella and Lipton, and focused on core characters, giving Bert her first real storyline in years when her husband Bill returned from the dead.
 They also created two families that remained prominent in storylines until the show's end in September 2009, the Spauldings and the Marlers.
 The Dobsons introduced characters like Alan Spaulding in November 1977, and Ross Marler in March 1979.
 Under the Dobsons, the longest-running recurring character, Cedars Hospital's OB-GYN Dr. Margaret Sedwick, first appeared in September 1979, helping many women through pregnancies and miscarriages over the years and playing a significant role in Lillian Raines' breast cancer diagnosis and recovery.
 Dr. Sedwick last appeared a few months before the show ended in 2009.